Demystifying the Press Release Format (+ Free Template)

 5. Headline & Subheading

-The main headline should be typed in 14-point size, bold, and centered, contain no more than 65 to 80 characters, and use language that is clear and easy to understand.
-This is the most eye-catching part of your press release and should compel people to read the rest of your announcement.
+The main headline should be typed in 14-point size, bold, and centered, contain no more than 65- to 80-characters, and use clear and easy-to-understand language.
+Your headline is the most eye-catching part of your press release and should compel people to read the rest of your announcement.
 It should reflect the most newsworthy angle of your release―the main reason your target audience would care about your news.

-The subheadline goes below the headline and should be in 13-point, italicized font.
+The sub-headline goes below the headline and should be in 13-point, italicized font.
 It can be slightly longer than the main headline (up to 120 characters) and should call out an important aspect that makes the story interesting.
-When you distribute your release to journalists who share your target audience, well-written headlines make them more likely to publish your story because it’s clear why their audience would care.
+When you distribute your release to journalists who share your target audience, well-written headlines that are clearly relevant to that audience will increase your story’s likelihood of getting published.

 Both your heading and subheading need to be written in a way that gets the attention of journalists and your audience, which isn’t always easy.
-For inspiration, check out our list of more than a dozen press release examples and why they work.
+For inspiration, check out our list of press release examples and why they work.

 6. Location & Date

 The location and date of your lead paragraph are separated by a dash.
-It needs to show the location (usually the city) where the press release is coming from and the date it is published.
-Both location and date (full date including month, day, and year) should be in bold, and the location should be in all caps, formatted similarly to this: CITY, ST. (Month Day, Year) -.
+It needs to show the location (usually the city) where your press release is coming from and the date it is published.
+Both location and date (full date including month, day, and year) should be in bold, and the location should be in all caps, formatted this way: CITY, ST. (Month Day, Year) –.

 7. Lead Paragraph

-Stick to the most important facts here and reference the angle that makes your announcement newsworthy.
-Also, avoid hype, grandiose or unprovable claims, and promotional language as these are common press release mistakes that can send your story into the trash bin.
+Stick to the most important facts in your lead paragraph and reference the angle that makes your announcement newsworthy.
+Avoid hype, grandiose or unprovable claims, and promotional language—these are common press release mistakes that can send your story into the trash bin.
 The font for this section and the remaining paragraphs should be single-spaced in 12-point Arial or Times New Roman font.

-The lead paragraph might be the only part of your press release read by some audience members and journalists.
-To ensure they have all the resources and information needed to take action (e.g., cover your story, attend your event, check out your product launch, and so on), include hyperlinks in the lead to your website or supporting materials.
+It’s not unusual for your lead paragraph to be the only section of your press release that journalists and audiences will read.
+Therefore, to ensure they have all the resources and information needed to take action (e.g., cover your story, attend your event, check out your product launch, and so on), include hyperlinks in the lead to your website or supporting materials.

 8. Body Paragraphs

 The next two to three paragraphs in the body of your press release should complete the story you introduced in the headline and first body paragraph.
-It should zero in on the newsworthy angle of the story and elaborate on the details journalists can use to develop that angle.
+Zero in on the newsworthy angle of your story and add more details and context journalists can use to develop that angle.

-Be sure to follow AP style press release formatting and guidelines so media outlets can use your text as is.
-Use short paragraphs, of approximately two to four sentences each.
-Also, feel free to include statistics in addition to graphics to back up your claims and make your announcement more engaging.
+Be sure to follow AP-style press release guidelines so media outlets can use your text as-is.
+Use short paragraphs of approximately two to four sentences each.
+Also, feel free to include statistics and graphics to back up your claims and make your announcement more engaging.

 If your event is open to the public or specific groups, include the information they need, such as how to RSVP, buy tickets, and when and where to show up.
-That way, journalists have the details needed to invite their audiences beforehand and to attend themselves to write a follow-up story.
-This could even mean double the coverage (and brand exposure) from one press release.
+That way, journalists have the details needed to invite their audiences beforehand and to attend themselves for a follow-up story.
+This could potentially double your coverage (and brand exposure) from just one press release.

-For more guidance when writing your press release, check out our full list of press release best practices.
+Pro tip: For more tips on how to write an engaging press release that gets noticed, check out our full list of press release best practices.

 9. Quotes